homan-uppu/writing/2-Essays/No room for average.md

 ---

 I made a claim earlier that the games we play are far more complex than Chess and Go.
 A good reader would have been annoyed that I offered no explanation.
-Even though my intuition led me to write that claim quickly (and I suspect some readers would have a similar intuition), the explanation wasn't as straightforward as I initially felt it would be.

 There is a hierarchy of complexity for human endeavors.
 The most complex human activities are the ones in which success is measured by how good you make people feel.